nv-morpheus/Morpheus/docs/source/basics/building_a_pipeline.md

 We could also easily swap out the source or sink stages in the above example without any impact to the pipeline as a whole.
 For example, to read from a Kafka topic, simply replace the `from-file` stage with `from-kafka`:

 > **Note**: This assumes a Kafka broker running on the localhost listening to port 9092.
-For testing Morpheus with Kafka refer to the [Quick Launch Kafka Cluster](../../docs/source/developer_guide/contributing.md#quick-launch-kafka-cluster) section of [contributing.md](../../docs/source/developer_guide/contributing.md) following steps 1-6 and then replace port `9092` with the port your Kafka instance is listening on.
+For testing Morpheus with Kafka follow steps 1-8 in [Quick Launch Kafka Cluster](../developer_guide/contributing.md#quick-launch-kafka-cluster) section of [contributing.md](../developer_guide/contributing.md), creating a topic named `test_pcap` then replace port `9092` with the port your Kafka instance is listening on.

 ```bash
 morpheus --log_level=DEBUG run pipeline-nlp \